-Until one day something unimaginable happened (almost a miracle), that changed his whole life around.
-He ended up with a PhD and his research on cashew farming and agriculture receives global recognition.
+Until one day, something unimaginable happened (almost a miracle) that changed his whole life around.
+He ended up with a PhD, and his research on cashew farming and agriculture received global recognition.

 Who’d want to go to school anyway?
 No one thought I would do anything worthwhile with my life.
 And I’d heard many people in our village talking, “Why bother going to school?
 These kids end up back on the farms anyway.
 He’ll never amount to anything.”

 This bad boy image troubled me.
 I didn’t believe I was a bad boy, and I didn’t want to be a bad boy.
 These thoughts stayed buzzing in my mind.
 They were always with me, like mosquito bugs buzzing around our cashew apples.
-By the time I entered 12th standard, I took a good look at myself and realized the life I was creating …
+By the time I entered the 12th standard, I had taken a good look at myself and realised the life I was creating …

-These realizations forced me to acknowledge that my mother was right - education was my only way out.
+These realisations forced me to acknowledge that my mother was right - education was my only way out.
 I worked hard to finish my graduation in commerce.
-After I passed, I decided to apply for higher studies in University.
+After I passed, I decided to apply for higher studies in university.
 But this village bad boy faced too many challenges.

 “It looked like I would never lose my village bad boy image.
 Until a miracle happened ... "